-Halogen floodlight bulbs are much stronger than typical house bulbs and as such, you shouldn’t need as high of wattage.
+But when it comes to larger tanks, such as a 40-gallon breeder, I’ve had success using a 60-watt halogen bulb.
+Halogen floodlight bulbs are MUCH stronger than typical house bulbs and as such, you shouldn’t need as high of wattage.

 Had I used an incandescent bulb in my 40-gallon breeder, I might have needed a wattage of 100 to 150, as opposed to the 60-watt Halogen.

 When it comes to discerning what wattage to use, you’ll also want to consider how far away the bulb will be from the dragon as well.

 I typically prefer stronger bulbs that sit back at least a whole foot from the enclosure as these provide a wider berth of heat and light.
 You don’t want a bulb that sits so close only a small area of the tank receives the heat and light.